310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Tetora northinking %}
-Makes sense, ‘cuz in reality, society’s understanding of idols is being rapidly repainted thanks to ES.
+Makes sense, ‘cuz in reality, society’s understanding of idols is bein’ rapidly repainted thanks to ES.
 The way idols were seen in the past isn’t relevant anymore.
 {% endbubble %}

 {% bubble Midori sighdrop %}